akvorado/akvorado/docs/configuration.md

-For the UDP input, the supported keys are `listen` to set the listening endpoint, `workers` to set the number of workers to listen to the socket and `queue-size` to define the number of messages to buffer inside each worker.
+For the UDP input, the supported keys are `listen` to set the listening endpoint, `workers` to set the number of workers to listen to the socket, `receive-buffer` to set the size of the kernel's incoming buffer for each listening socket, and `queue-size` to define the number of messages to buffer inside each worker.
 For example:

 ```yaml
 flow: